AWikia/Level/README.md

     - Hearts (Light Blue, Gray, Pink)
     - Bluberries
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
+  - Symbols for Legacy Computing
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)
   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
-- 356 different COLR glyphs (Of which 269 are Unicode, 21 are ZWJ and 69 are Component) , which consist of:
+- 358 different COLR glyphs (Of which 271 are Unicode, 21 are ZWJ and 69 are Component) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign